xonsh/xonsh/news/fix-procproxy-sys-exit.rst

 **Fixed:**

-* Built-in commands such as `xonfig -h` and `xontrib -h` no longer cause the shell to exit
+* Built-in commands such as `xonfig -h` and `xontrib -h` no longer cause the shell to exit.

 **Security:**